JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/tutoIDE.md

    * one dependency to `BinaryLight` with a field `binaryLights` and bind/unbind methods named respectively `bindBinaryLight` and `unbindBinaryLight`;
    * one dependency to `PresenceSensor` with a field `presenceSensors` and bind/unbind methods named respectively `bindPresenceSensor` and `unbindPresenceSensor`.

+6. Add new methods `start` and `stop` for the *Component Lifecycle Callbacks*.

+7. Generate the class with right click on your component.

+8. Complete the package field.

+9. If you have done that successfully, you will have a skeleton like this:

 ## 3. Application Deployment and Test